wp-plugins/rp-recreate-slugs/readme.txt

 1. Make backup of your database.
 Make even one more backup.

-2. Upload the folder rp-news-ticker with its contents to wp-content/plugins/
+2. Upload the folder rp-recreate-slugs with its contents to wp-content/plugins/

 3. Activate the plugin.